Text Link

 In this article

-The “new year, new you” mindset can be harmful to your mental health
+The “new year, new you” mindset and mental health

 • Enhancing our relationships and social connections (quality over quantity)